-For the past federal census, Statistics Canada chose the second Tuesday in May as the census day.
+For the past federal census, Statistics Canada chose the second Tuesday in May as the Census Day.
 Starting at the beginning of May, Statistics Canada sends out invitation letters to encourage households to complete census questionnaires, preferably by internet.

-While many households will complete the questionnaire online, enumerator visits and telephone follow-up will still be required to increase the response to the census.
-In 2016, enumerator visits started on May 20 and finished on July 29.
+While many households will complete the questionnaire online, enumerator visits and telephone followup will still be required to increase the response to the census.